ibm-cloud-docs/watsonxdata/working_with_milvus.md

 - Each collection's maximum size should be corresponding to the maximum number of vectors supported in a T-shirt size.
 - If you have multiple collections or partitions loaded, ensure that the sum of vectors in all loaded entities does not exceed the limit of the T-shirt size.
 You can still store more vectors than the T-shirt size limit as long as the number of vectors that are loaded is within the limit.

 During Milvus upgrade, there can be a slight delay in response for about 20 seconds.
 On-going searches and upsert queries might fail.
-You can retrieve the queries immediately after the upgrade.
+You can retrieve the queries immediately.
 {: note}